Generic Name: bosentan (boe SEN tan)

 You should not use bosentan if you are allergic to it, or if you are pregnant or might become pregnant during treatment.

-if you have had or will have a heart or kidney transplant.
+a heart or kidney transplant.

 You will need to have a negative pregnancy test before starting this treatment.
 You will be re-tested every month during your treatment, and 1 month after you stop taking this medicine.